-Bradley A. Crouser is a Member in the Government industry group, focusing primarily on litigation.
+Bradley A. Crouser is a Member in the Coal industry group, focusing primarily on litigation.
 He practices out of the Firm’s office in Charleston, West Virginia.

 Brad's litigation practice has spanned more than 25 years, during which time he has represented major national and international corporations in workers’ compensation and federal black lung litigation, and before the West Virginia Ethics Commission.
 His extensive work experience makes him an invaluable resource to and advocate for his clients.